Desktop (word processor)

 Desktop is a WYSIWYG word processor for computers ZX Spectrum and compatible (e. g.
 Didaktik).
 It is a word processor of Czech origin, its author is Tomáš Vilím who used the name Universum as his author name.
 Distributor of the program was Proxima - Software.

-Destop is very advanced word processor when compared with other ZX Spectrum word processors, it uses proportional fonts and it can use four different font in one document.
-However, it is not possible to use bold and italics variant, every variant needs to use independent font.
+Desktop is a very advanced word processor when compared with other ZX Spectrum word processors.
+It uses proportional fonts and it can use four different fonts in one document.
+However, it is not possible to use bold and italics as variants, every variant needs to use independent font.

-Program was distributed with three supporting programs:
+The program was distributed with three supporting programs: